akorkovelos/agrodem/README.md

 The following example studies the case of cassava in the Zambezia province in Mozambique.
 Note! input data are not representative and results are only indicative.

-Sample resutl look like this
+Visualized in QGIS, sample results look like this:

 ![SampleResult](SampleResult.png)